We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Meals: B,D

-This stage allows a detour to discover the imposing Irache Monastery and its ‘wine fountain’ – choose to fill your water bottles with either wine or water!
-Today’s walk is mainly through open fields, you will not pass through any villages reaching Los Arcos early in the afternoon.
+This stage allows a detour to discover the imposing Irache Monastery and its ‘Fuente del Vino' (wine fountain) – choose to fill your water bottles with wine or water!
+Today’s walk is mainly through open fields, you will not pass through any villages.
+Continue to Plaza de Santa María and the Iglesia de Santa María in the centre of Los Arcos and your hotel.
 This is a very small town with a couple of cafes/bars.
-Distance: 22km/13.7mi
+Distance 22km/13.7mi

 Meals: B,D

-Your last day's walk passes many places of historic interest as you walk from Navarre to the well-known wine centre of Rioja.
-Not far into the walk you will reach the village of Sansol where you can stop to buy some refreshments or lunch before crossing the San Pedro River and continuing through farmlands and onto Logroño.
-You will walk around the town before descending to the stone bridge which leads the way into Logroño.
+Your last day's walk passes many places of historic interest, leading from Navarre to the well-known wine centre of Rioja.
+Not far into the walk you will reach the village of Sansol where you can stop to buy some refreshments or lunch before heading to Viana, crossing the San Pedro River and continuing through farmlands and on to Logroño.
+Walk around the town before descending to the stone bridge which leads into Logroño.
 It is a beautiful city with a lively tapas district.
-Logroño has an annual wine festival, harvest celebrations last all week and the main event coincides with the feast of San Mateo (St Matthew) on 21 September.
-Distance: 28km/17.4mi It's possible to shorten this stage and stay overnight in Viana, continuing to Logroño the following day.
-Supplement applies, ask your consultant.
-Must be requested at time of booking.
-Walking is approx 19km/11.8mi and 10km/6.2mi. the following day.
+Logroño has an annual wine festival.
+Harvest celebrations last all week and the main event coincides with the feast of San Mateo (St Matthew) on 21 September.
+Distance: 28km/17.4mi Option: It's possible to split this stage and stay overnight in Viana, continuing to Logroño the following day.
+A supplement applies, must be requested at time of booking.
+Distance: approx 18km/11.2mi to Viana and 10km/6.2mi the following day.

 Meals: B,D